Kyle Hudson

 Kyle Jordan Hudson (born January 7, 1987) is an American former professional baseball outfielder who played in Major League Baseball (MLB) for the Baltimore Orioles in 2011.
-Hudson is currently the first base and outfield coach for the Boston Red Sox.
+He is the third base coach for the Boston Red Sox.

 Playing career

 Amateur career

 Hudson played college baseball and college football at the University of Illinois at Urbana–Champaign.
 He started at wide receiver for the Fighting Illini from 2005–2007.

 Baltimore Orioles

 Hudson was drafted by the Baltimore Orioles in the fourth round of the 2008 Major League Baseball Draft.

 Hudson was called up to the majors for the first time on September 1, 2011.

 Hudson was released by the Orioles as of January 17, 2012.

 Later career

 On January 28, 2012, he signed a minor league contract with the Texas Rangers.
 He also received an invitation to spring training.
 On March 31, 2012, Hudson was traded to the Tampa Bay Rays for future considerations.

 In May 2012, Hudson was traded to the Philadelphia Phillies for Rich Thompson.
 Hudson signed a minor league deal with the Los Angeles Angels of Anaheim in December 2013.
 On January 22, 2014, he was assigned to AAA Salt Lake Bees.
 On March 27, 2014, he was demoted to AA Arkansas Travelers.
 He was released by the Los Angeles Angels of Anaheim on July 2, 2014.

 Hudson agreed to a job as a volunteer assistant as the University of Illinois in January 2015 though he later, on June 13, 2015, signed a minor league contract with the Los Angeles Dodgers.
 He appeared in nine games for the Class-A Rancho Cucamonga Quakes, exclusively as a pinch runner and was released on August 12.